IrisShaders/glsl-transformer/README.md

 ## Support

-If something breaks, please make an issue report with the details so I can fix the issue and add a test case.
+If something breaks, please make an issue report with sufficient details for fixing the issue and adding tests to make sure it doesn't come back.
 For more direct support, you can also ask in the `#glsl-transformer` channel in the [Iris discord server](https://discord.gg/jQJnav2jPu).
-I'm also interested in hearing from anyone using this library in their projects!
+In general, I'm also interested in hearing from anyone using this library in their projects!

 # Usage